Radio Astronomy in the Era of Vision-Language Models: Prompt Sensitivity and Adaptation: Methods

-We study morphology-based binary classification of radio galaxies into Fanaroff–Riley types I and II~\cite{fanaroff1974morphology}.
-FR-I galaxies have bright central cores with fading jets (Fig.~\ref{fig:fr_examples1}); FR-II exhibit edge-brightened lobes with prominent hotspots (Fig.~\ref{fig:fr_examples2}).
-We use the \texttt{MiraBest-confident} split~\cite{porter2023mirabest}, a class-balanced set of 729 training and 104 test images from NVSS~\cite{condon1998nrao} and FIRST~\cite{becker1994vla}, labeled by experts.
-Although public and potentially seen during VLM pretraining, we treat this task effectively out-of-domain relative to typical natural image distributions.

-\paragraph{Models.} We evaluate open-source VLMs, such as Qwen2/2.5-VL-Instruct~\cite{team2024qwen2}, 2B–7B; LLaVA-1.6-Mistral~\cite{liu2024llavanext}, using chat-style prompting with structured system/user/assistant roles.
-Proprietary models, such as Gemini-2.5-Flash~\cite{comanici2025gemini} and GPT-4o~\cite{openai_chatgpt_2023}, are accessed via API with fixed decoding settings; both use conversational interfaces.

-\paragraph{Prompting Setup.} Each test query ends with a radio image and a prompt requesting classification as FR-I or FR-II.
+\paragraph{Prompting Setup.} We evaluate several VLMs on the task of classifying radio galaxies into Fanaroff–Riley types I and II (details in Appendix \ref{app:dataset}).
+Each test query ends with a radio image and a prompt requesting classification as FR-I or FR-II.
 The context provided before the image varies across five prompting strategies: \textbf{(1) Text}, natural language descriptions of each class (zero-shot); \textbf{(2) Diagram}, the same text augmented with an abstract schematic (Fig.~\ref{fig:fr_schematic}); \textbf{(3) Fixed-Imgs}, four labeled support images, identical across test queries; \textbf{(4) kNN-Imgs}, five labeled nearest neighbors retrieved per test sample in CLIP space~\cite{radford2021learning}; and \textbf{(5) kNN-Balanced}, a balanced version of (4), retrieving labeled neighbors equally from both classes, a setup not commonly explored in prior VLM work.
 In strategies (3)-(5), both support images and their labels are included in the prompt.
 We evaluate each setup in two variants: chain-of-thought (CoT), prompting models to explain their reasoning, and noCoT, requesting only a direct label.
 To probe decoding variability, we vary temperature: lower values yield deterministic outputs, while higher ones increase sampling diversity, potentially revealing reasoning instability.

 \paragraph{Fine-Tuning.} We explore whether lightweight adaptation improves VLM performance.
 We fine-tune Qwen2-VL-7B-Instruct using LoRA~\cite{hu2022lora}, updating $\sim$15M parameters across vision and language modules.
 LoRA hyperparameters ($r=16$, $\alpha=64$, dropout=0.3) are chosen via grid search.
 Training runs for 100 epochs, with test metrics reported at the first minimum of training loss.
 We compare results across varying training set sizes to a supervised ResNet trained from scratch and AstroVFM fine-tuned, both using \texttt{MiraBest-confident} as in~\cite{slijepcevic2024radio}.
 Our model is fine-tuned on the same dataset.